jycouet/jyc.dev/src/lib/content/2024-05-08-the-switch-to-remult.md

 ---

 I've been using [Remult](https://remult.dev) for a while now and I'm really happy with it.
-Let me walk you through the switch and why I did it.
+Let me walk you through why I made the switch and how it went.

 ## Introduction

-First of all, what is Remult?
-It's a library that allows you to build your application with a single language: TypeScript.
-The main principle is SSoT aka Single Source of Truth.
-Which means that you can define once and use everywhere (client, server, db, validation, ...).
-As a lazy developer, I'm in love with the idea of not having to write the same code twice (and maintain it two times!).
+First off, what exactly is Remult?
+It's a library that lets you build applications entirely in TypeScript.
+The main concept here is SSoT—Single Source of Truth.
+This means you can define everything just once and use it everywhere (client, server, db, validation, etc.).
+As someone who appreciates efficiency _(ok, I'm lazy)_, I love not having to write and maintain the same code twice.

 ## The Discovery

-In february 2023, I was at [ViennaJS](https://viennajs.org) where the creator [Noam Honig](https://twitter.com/noamhonig) gave a talk about his library.
-I was really impressed by the fact that in 30 minutes, in a very cozy way, he was able tweak a client ONLY application to a fullstack application with:
+Back in February 2023, I attended [ViennaJS](https://viennajs.org) where [Noam Honig](https://twitter.com/noamhonig), the creator of Remult, was speaking.
+His presentation was eye-opening.
+In just 30 minutes, he transformed a client-only application into a full-stack application complete with:

-- database
+- Database integration
-- access control
+- Access control
-- validation
-- ...
+- Validation

-  I was like: "Why I spend more time on my side while he can do it so fast? and so reliable?
-I need to try it!".
+I thought to myself, "Why am I spending more time on this when he can do it so quickly and reliably?
+I need to try this!"

 ## The Decision

-Everyone has his prefered stack, so it's hard to see a presentation like that and see that everything is solved when you use Remult!
-So you need to start to asses your stack and be open to get away from a few things!
-But not all because you can include remult step by steps in your app.
-It's not a all or nothing decision.
+We all have our preferred tech stacks, and it's tough to see a demo like that and believe that one tool can solve all your problems.
+However, you need to assess your current stack and be open to letting go of some parts—but not everything, because you can integrate Remult step-by-step into your app.
+It's not an all-or-nothing decision.

-=> You need to be open for good change.
-Change your habbits! (for the better ;))
+=> Be open to good changes.
+Change your habits for the better! ;)

 ## The Migration Process

-## Initial Glimp
+### Initial Glimpse

-The cool thing is that you can just add it to your project and that's it!
-You can start enjoying it...
-So, where to start?
-Where to have the source of truth?
-How to create my first entity?
-As I have a prostgres db, you can use `remult-cli` to generate all your entities as a one shot generator to not start from scratch.
-And it's what I did, after 1 line of code I got my 48 entities in my project, ready to be used!
-Already with this step, I'm able to query my db, it's like my ORM now.
-Without the need to learn a new DSL or a new syntax, it's just typescript!
+The cool part is that you can simply add Remult to your project and start enjoying its benefits.
+So, where do you start?
+Where to set up your source of truth?
+How to create your first entity?
+Since I have a PostgreSQL database, I used `remult-cli` to generate all my entities in one go, so I didn't have to start from scratch.
+Just like that, with one line of code, I had 48 entities in my project, ready to be used.
+From this point, I could already query my database—it became my ORM without needing to learn a new DSL or syntax.

-So in my backend, I can already do:
+In my backend, I can now do things like:

 ```ts
 import { repo } from "remult";